Student Research Funding

 How to Apply for Research Funding

 Grant applications are reviewed by the Iranian Studies Program and decisions will be made within four weeks of the application deadline.
-For questions, please contact the Iranian Studies Associate Director, Roma Parhad.
+For questions, please contact the Iranian Studies rparhad [at] stanford.edu (Associate Director), Roma Parhad.

-Due to the on-going COVID-19 pandemic, applications for funding will be accepted on a rolling basis.
+Applications for funding are currently accepted on a rolling basis.
 Please submit applications at least four weeks before funding is needed.
-All funding will be contingent upon university policies, including those regarding travel.
-If your study or research can be conducted remotely, please be certain to elaborate on both options in your proposal.
-In addition, if relevant, include both a budget for in-person and remote variants of your proposal.
+All funding will be contingent upon university policies, including those regarding COVID and travel.

 1. Project Proposal (1-2 pages)